 Social media takes time.
 Some people are of the opinion that it takes little effort – posting pictures and videos on different platforms.
 It’s more than that.
 You’ll have to create a marketing strategy and research on your competitors.

 Also, create engaging posts, be consistent and also stay in touch with your audience.
-Would you like to take part in the day-to-day activities?
-Or allow an agency handle it for you while you focus on other things?
+Would you like to take part in day-to-day activities?
+Or allow an agency to handle it for you while you focus on other things?

 Social Media Channels